hueleev/fabricjs-drawing-tool/README.md

-# Fabric.js + Socket.io Drawing tool
+# Fabric.js + Socket.io Drawing tool (edit by hueleev)

 Drawing tool made using fabric.js and socket.io
+Also you can make a room and communicate with room members.

 [![Capture.png](https://s7.postimg.cc/7mytltqgb/Capture.png)](https://postimg.cc/image/qs22vl547/)